Skip to main content

 ParamStore

 During InitChain, the RequestInitChain provides ConsensusParams which contains parameters related to block execution such as maximum gas and size in addition to evidence parameters.
 If these parameters are non-nil, they are set in the BaseApp's ParamStore.
-Behind the scenes, the ParamStore is managed by an x/consensus_params module.
+Behind the scenes, the ParamStore is managed by an x/consensus module.
 This allows the parameters to be tweaked via on-chain governance.

 Service Routers